volkov85/volkov85/README.md

 I enjoy creating web services, platforms, online stores and simple one page websites.
 I have been in web development not long ago, but I am very actively working and strive to become the best in my field.
 I am always looking for more interesting projects.

-- 🌱 I’m currently learning React + Redux
+- 🌱 I’m currently learning React

 - ⚡ Fun fact: I use tabs over spaces